esxr/coms4507-notes/README.md

 - Download **Obsidian.md**
 - Open **Obsidian**.
 Select **open folder as vault** and open this repo
 - **!!
 Turn Off Safe Mode** so that community plugins can be used
-- Search **CSSE 3012 - The Software Process** to open the main page.
+- Search **COMS4507 - Advanced Topics in Security** to open the main page.
 ___

 ### Useful commands